-Dear Customer we happy to announced that we add service in 2018 for home appliance brands such as LG, Blumberg and Fisher&Paykel.
+Dear Customer we happy to announced that we are add to addition complete Appliance Repair Service for following brands of appliance such as LG, Blumberg and AEG.
 From February 8, 2018 you are welcome to contact us to schedule an appointment for repair or maintenance, or schedule service on-line.

 Home made eco-friendly dishwasher detergent very good for Metro Vancouver area.